raspberrypilearning/physical-computing-guide/connecting-button.md

 # Connecting a push button

 A push button will complete a circuit when the button is pressed.
 What that means is that a current will not flow across the button until it is pressed.
-When it is released, the circuit will be ‘broken’.
+When it is released, the circuit will be broken.

 Firstly, observe the following GPIO diagram.
 You'll be using a single ground pin (marked `GND`) and several GPIO pins (marked `GPIO`):